nonplain/nonplain.js/README.md

 //
 // [
 //     {
-//         "body": "This is the body of the\nfirst loaded file",
+//         "body": "This is the body of\nthe first file",
 //         "metadata": {
 //             "file": {
 //                 "root": "/",